Pariah187/Fonts/README.md

 # Fonts

 Popular UI fonts or just some of my favorites.
-Stylesheet will be uploaded for imports.
+Stylesheet included for imports.

 ## UI Fonts
 - SF Pro (Apple)